Skips-Scramble/stochastic-finances/Notes.md

   "buy new car every X years, and just adjust according to inflation?"
 - Need to add an employer contribution bit
   - I suppose this could be baked into the monthly, but if you're like me with annual contributions, then you'd need something extra
+- I think this could maybe account for negative payments (i.e. savings) as well?
+  - If you expect to have a reverse mortgage, or an annuity or something like that, this would be able to be input here as negative amounts?
+  - Maybe should be its own thing?
+- Since this is getting stored as a dictionary, can't have duplicate names.
+Need to fix.

 ## Retirement
 - Change it so that retirement increase only changes at the start of a calendar year